bzt0143/Resources/README.md

 We do not have a required IDE for this class.
 Two recommended ones are IntelliJ and VS Code.
 We recommend you install them both, and try out which one you like best.
 Make sure to restart your computer after installing them, as they modify your path and environment variables.

+Different professors lean towards different IDEs, Dr. Lionelle leans towards VS Code for his own work, but does not require you to use it.
+Even the TAs will use different IDEs.
+The choice is yours.

 ### IntelliJ IDEA

 IntelliJ IDEA is a popular IDE (integrated development environment) for Java development.
 It has many features that make it a great choice for Java development.
 However, it is also a very large development environment and can be overwhelming at first.
 For this class, we are not requiring *which* IDE you use, but we do require that you use an IDE that supports Java development.